MohammadEwaz/MohammadEwaz/README.md

 - Hi there 👋
 - I am junior full stack dev looking to solve real world problems.
 I just graduated form a coding bootcamp in Paris and am very eager to put my new skills on practice.
-- 🌱 I’m currently learning React & Redux and am looking for any kinds of collebration.
+- 🌱 I’m currently learning React & Redux and am open to any kinds of collebrations.
 - 📫 Reach me via ewaz.med@gmail.com

 <!---